Vizoguard vs Surfshark — Full Comparison for 2026

 Encrypted VPN Yes Yes Yes

-VPN Servers 1 region 1 region 3,200+ in 100 countries
+VPN Servers Private high-speed nodes Private high-speed nodes 3,200+ in 100 countries

 Simultaneous Devices 5 devices 10 devices Unlimited